[From the community Collection, a public trust in Agincourt, Iowa]

 So there is Question #1: What form ought a book about a fictional community take?

-The natural follow-up concerns the warp and weft of such a story.
+The natural follow-up is about the warp and weft of that story.
 Buildings and the people who designed-built-financed-used-and maintained them can be made to tell a large though incremental part of the narrative.
 But what other elements of material culture would be useful?
 And what influences ought to be addressed?
 For example, has COVID-19 affected the community in a lasting and meaningful way?
 I suspect so.
 But what about other major events within and outside the community that also played a role?
 The influenza pandemic of 1918.
 The Great Depression and all those “alphabet soup” agencies created to put people to useful work.
 Wars, like the Civil, WWI, WWII, and Vietnam.
 Positive influences from philanthropists like Andrew Carnegie — the founder of the feast, so to speak.

-I’ve grouped these influences in three large categories: FORCES (natural conditions over which we have no control, such as climate, geology, etc.); FACTORS (broad cultural phenomena (or fads) which very often begin elsewhere but have local impact, like government programs, benefactors like the aforementioned Carnegie, or the Stock Market Crash of 1929); and, finally, FACES (of which Carnegie might be one but also including local persons with influence, like teachers, public figures, in or outside government, businesses — even artists and architects who have left a legacy).
+I’ve grouped these in three large categories: FORCES (natural conditions over which we have no control, such as climate, geology, etc.); FACTORS (broad cultural phenomena or fads which very often begin elsewhere but have local impact, like government programs, benefactors like the aforementioned Carnegie, or the Stock Market Crash of 1929); and, finally, FACES (of which Carnegie might be one but also including local persons with influence, like teachers, public figures, in or outside government, businesses — even artists and architects who have left a legacy).
 Sorry, I like alliteration.

 So there is Question #2: What elements or topics ought to be considered as significant parts of the story?
-And how might they be organized?

 For #1 I’d like each of you tackle that basic but vital question.
 Which approach would engage readers and hold their attention?